letsar/binder/README.md

 });
 ```

-Like `StateRef` you wan watch a `Computed` in the build method of a widget:
+Like `StateRef` you can watch a `Computed` in the build method of a widget:

 ```dart
 @override